davidebelcastro-sig/Client-Server/README.md

 # To Run

-Insert in configurazione.txt HOST and PORT of the server Insert IP of the server in the file server.py
+Insert in configurazione.txt HOST(IP) of the server Insert IP of the server in the file server.py
 Run server.py on a computer,and calcolatrice.py in other machine.
 When the user click "=" on the calculator,start the connection with server and client